 - Do try the feed your child in different positions.

 - Apply warm wet towels to the breast before feeding to increase milk flow.

 Apple cider vinegar:

-Apple cider vinegar is the excellent home remedy for breast infection.
+Apple cider vinegar is an excellent home remedy for a breast infection.
 Its antibacterial and anti-inflammatory properties help reduce inflammation, fight infection and prevent it from spreading.
 It also offers an added energy of boost.

 Prepare a solution with 1 part apple cider vinegar and 2 parts warm water.
 Apply this solution on the affected area using a cotton ball.
 Allow it to sit for 15 minutes, then rinse it off with warm water.
 Repeat 2 to 3 times daily until the infection clears.

 Alternatively Mix 1 tablespoon of raw, unfiltered apple cider vinegar and a little honey in a cup of water.
 Drink it 3 times daily for 1 to 2 weeks.